osrf/rmf_core/docs/contributing.md

   * Privacy specifiers (`public`, `private`, `protected`) should not be indented
   * Only member functions are allowed in `public` scope in public APIs (no `public` data members)
   * Two-space indentation for other class statements
-  * Leading colon between constructor and member initialization.
-No space/indent for constructor initializer list.
-Trailing commas between members.
+  * Leading colon between a constructor and its member initialization list
+  * No space/indent for constructor initialization lists
+  * Trailing commas between members in the initialization lists
   * Do not use `struct` in public APIs.
 Usage in internal implementation is allowed.
   * Abstract interface classes should contain only pure abstract member functions.
 No data fields or function implementations allowed